HIV/AIDS in the Caribbean: Economic factors

 The economies of the Caribbean influence the spread of HIV/AIDS as well.
 Firstly, the cost of HIV on many facets of life, outside of simply human well-being, was underestimated in the past.
 The disease hindered both the growth and the development of the island nations that make up the region.
 Because of rising mortality and falling productivity due to illness, the labor force in several industries has been negatively affected.
 Several aspects on individual economies will also experience negative impacts of HIV, from agriculture to tourism to finance.
 There have also been observed correlations between condom use and economic security, with those in more impoverished situations being less likely to practice safe sex.

 Studies have tried to identify a relationship between poverty and susceptibility to HIV.
 Many have indicated that HIV/AIDS can have a negative impact on socioeconomic status, as well as the level of overall employment in a given country.
-In Trinidad and Tobago specifically, being poor leaves one at a higher risk to contract the disease, but having the disease likewise leaves one more vulnerable to becoming poor and unemployed.